If you’re looking to see what’s new in the API doc site/course, you can browse new content in several ways.

 You can see the stream of commits in GitHub here.

 Recent blog posts about API doc site updates

 On my blog, I often write announcement-style posts after adding new content on my API course.
-You can browse these API doc site updates here.
+I tag these with “api-doc” — you can browse these API doc site updates here.

 11/159 pages complete.
 Only 148 more pages to go.